dcmi/pids_in_dc/proposal.md

 #### Intended output

 The output will depend on the success of the discussions.
-If successful, the output of the workshop will be the basis of an official DCMI Recommendation or, possibly, a revision to the Dublin Core Element Set itself.
+If successful, the output of the workshop will be the basis of an official DCMI Recommendation or, possibly, revisions to the Dublin Core vocabularies themselves.